zarif-ahmed/viewcontroller-transitions/README.md

 You will be able to push a view controller with a present(modal/FromBottom), FromLeft, FromRight and FromTop animation.

-There are 2 main classses in the project where th magic happens :
+There are 2 main classses in the project where the magic happens :
 - NavigationControllerDelegate:
     Set your UINavigationController instance delegate to an instance of this class.